Delaware Department of Labor Logo

 2. Employee receives the CSHC access form and code.

-4. You or your staff will use the code to access Delaware LaborFirst and complete the CSHC
+4. You or your staff will use the code to access Delaware LaborFirst and complete the CSHC.

 Employee at desk